vkeroles/EEP153-SP23-Proj4/README.md

 # Project 4 Hacking Food & Nutrition - Team Harvey Wiley

-## Topic: Effects of Uganda's Nutrional Action Plan
+## Topic: Effects of Uganda's Nutrition Action Plan

 ## Goals
 - Examine the efficacy of the Uganda's Nutrition Action Plan (2011 - 2016) using the data provided for Uganda.